 The name is a bit of a disaster for non-german-speaking guests, I must admit.
 Adväntsgass im Glaibasel basically means “Advent’s passage” and is a special Christmas name for the Rheingasse street in Basel’s old town.

 As the holiday season gets underway, numerous food trucks and stalls fill the street.
 You can almost think of it as a food truck street, albeit with a strange mix of Christmas decorations and modern art murals.

 Here, you won’t see many goods for sale.
-It is all about getting together and spending relaxed time over the friendly chat with friends and residents away from the shopping frenzy of the larger Christmas markets.
+It is all about getting together and spending relaxed time over a friendly chat with friends and residents away from the shopping frenzy of the larger Christmas markets.

 It is also a fantastic part of town to head to if you would like to eat something more sophisticated than the traditional Christmas market snack.
 The stalls offer anything from Italian to Indian and Thai cuisine, so you’ll have plenty to choose from.

 No article about Basel Christmas markets would be complete without discussing the Christmas snacks you can taste there.
 There are quite a few options, some of which are rather hard to come by anywhere else.

 So without further adieu, here are my top things to eat and drink while visiting Basel Christmas markets.

 Glühwein (mulled wine) is the number one drink of any Christmas market, and Basel is no different.
 There is a ton of kiosks selling the delicious steaming-hot wine mixed with fruit and spices.
 Glühwein warms you up and gets the conversations flowing.